 Teaching teams consisting of a community-based STEM educator, a district teacher, and an AfterZone staff member co-develop and co-teach a collaborative curriculum that connects STEM and literacy skills with hands-on field research.
-To see how collaborative teaching works in the summer, watch the video below.

 Click here to learn more about PASA’s unique collaborative teaching model.

 Twice a week students are out in the field engaging in hands-on learning, led by the teaching teams.
 On the remaining days students move into the classroom for direct instruction in STEM.
 The instruction is led by certified teachers and is directly related to data collected during the field experiences.